Hanvitha-Reddy/team03/README.md

 A Course Management System similar to Moodle created by Subhash,Praneeth,Hanvitha .We used Django Framework for the backend and HTML,Bootstrap library for the frontend.

 ## Basic Commands
-Open directory CS251 and then run commands python3 manage.py makemigrations python3 manage.py migrate
+Open directory CS251 and then run commands <br>
+python3 manage.py makemigrations <br>
+python3 manage.py migrate <br>
-python3 manage.py runserver
+python3 manage.py runserver <br>

 ## To view documentation:
 Cs251/docs/build/html/index.html